Overview

 The contrast between Head’s two carving collections, Supershape and Shape (née V-Shape), couldn’t be starker.
 When Head added Graphene to the Supershapes a few seasons ago, it used the weight savings to add more metal to the mix.
 The Shapes eliminate metal everywhere but in the edges.
 The Supershapes aim exclusively at skiers with elite skills; the Shapes hit every price point from coach to first class.
 The Shapes also have companion Nexo LYT boots, a high degree of product integration often seen in backcountry ensembles but not much elsewhere in the current market.

 That Head should continue to offer two families of carving skis with contrasting personalities speaks to both the popularity of on-trail skiing in Europe and the brand’s long-standing commitment to carving as the cornerstone of the recreational market.
 Since the advent of shaped skis, no other brand has been as invested in the carving category, both financially and philosophically, as Head.
 Its 5-model Supershape series has been the benchmark for dual-track carving tools for a decade.
-For the 2025 season, the entire Supershape series has been significantly tweaked.
+For the 2025 season, the entire Supershape series was significantly tweaked.
 While the key waist-width measurements remain the same for all, there’s significantly less flare at tip and tail, so the overall shape is more conducive to all-mountain skiing without losing its capacity to cut precision arcs on the hard stuff.

 Head is the only major brand to make an entire women’s collection from scratch, without reference to a single unisex template.
-Head refreshed its original Joy collection five seasons ago, beefing up their construction with more wood in the core to go along with its Graphene-infused glass.
+Head refreshed its original Joy collection six seasons ago, beefing up their construction with more wood in the core to go along with its Graphene-infused glass.
 In 2021, Head created a new Joy at the top of the series, the aptly named Power Joy, that uses Head’s premium Worldcup Sandwich Cap construction, embellished with EMC to ensure it has no top end.
 (The Joy collection received another significant re-design in 2024, which we’ll dissect below.)

-Three years ago, the big news at Head was a series of small but significant tweaks to every one of Head’s popular Kore series, including the introduction of a new model, the Kore 111.
+Four years ago, the big news at Head was a series of small but significant tweaks to every one of Head’s popular Kore series, including the introduction of a new model, the Kore 111.
 The main structural change was the elimination of synthetic Koroyd in favor of a full dose of Karuba and poplar in its now all-wood core.
 The flex pattern also was fiddled with, creating a stiffer stick in the thinner widths that will spend more time on hard snow, while the wider versions are softer and more responsive.

 Another small change with a big effect was beveling the top edge, so the ski can slide sideways almost without resistance.
 On a Big Mountain model with the girth of the Kore 111, this makes a huge difference in how easy it is to swivel the bottom of the turn, a labor-saver that will prolong your powder day.